aaryakulkarnii/aiml/README.md

 ## 📌 Project Overview

-This repository contains the full end-to-end research pipeline for our paper submitted to **AIML 2026**.
+This repository contains the full end-to-end research pipeline for our paper submitted to **ICAIF 2026**.
 The project investigates whether AI-based ESG (Environmental, Social, and Governance) scoring systems encode and perpetuate geographic bias against firms from the **Global South** — particularly those in Africa, Asia, Latin America, and the Middle East — relative to firms from the **Global North** (Europe, North America, Oceania).

+Beyond auditing baseline model disparities, this repository:
+- Uses a **Blinder-Oaxaca (1973) decomposition** to formally test how much of the North-South ESG gap is explained by legitimate covariate differences (firm size, emissions, profitability) versus unexplained by them — i.e., how much survives even after holding firm characteristics constant.
-Beyond auditing baseline model disparities, this repository implements **Disclosure-Adjusted ESG Scoring (DAES)**, a dynamic, macro-institutional framework that leverages the World Bank Regulatory Quality Index to compute a firm's **Disclosure Infrastructure Index ($DII$)**.
-By scaling targets dynamically according to regional disclosure deficits, DAES systematically mitigates geographic bias while preserving predictive integrity.
+- Implements **Disclosure-Adjusted ESG Scoring (DAES)**, a dynamic, macro-institutional correction framework that leverages real World Bank Regulatory Quality data to compute each region's **Disclosure Infrastructure Index (DII)**, and scales training targets accordingly.

 ---